seanhatton/repronim.org/content/resources/tools/nidm/_index.md

 The Neuroimaging Data Model (NIDM) is an extension to the W3C PROV standard for human brain imaging.
 NIDM defines PROV-compatible terms for neuroimaging concepts and relationships.

-NIDM is not intended to be used directly by end users.
-NIDM is integrated into a number of tools, and other tools are available for people who want to work with NIDM directly or integrate it into other tools.

 ### Citation information

 RRID:SCR_013667